 When our minds are clear, we can become more fearless.
 When we are less fearful, we can decide on the right course of action.

 When that action takes place, its effects will manifest.
-Results are born, thus, the luck you are looking for is already on its way to you.
+Results are born, although some time later or at divine timing, thus, the luck you are looking for is already on its way to you.

 Equip ourselves with the knowns can somehow lessen the fear inside us.
 Five of them are: